 For connection to the inverter, all PV module connection cables must be fitted with the DC connectors provided.
 Assemble the DC connectors as described in the following.
-The procedure is identical for both connectors (+ and -).
-The graphics for the procedure are shown for only the positive connector as an example.
-Pay attention to the correct polarity when assembling the DC connectors.
-The DC connectors are marked with the symbols "+" and ".".
+Be sure to observe the correct polarity.
+The DC connectors are marked with the symbols "+" and "-".